shadow1Python/MyDesk/README.md

 # MyDesk
-Mydesk is an Anydesk IP grabber, Know exactly who's connecting to your PC.
+Mydesk is an Anydesk IP resolver, Know exactly who's connecting to your PC.
 Made by shadow1.